mud2009/haiku-checker/README.md

 * Jest
 * Babel
 * Syllable
+* Random words

 ## Description

-This site allows users to _blah blah blah fill this in_ :grin:
+This site allows users to check haikus for proper syllables and also generate haikus randomly. :grin:

 ## Link to site